Beautiful Lakes in Pakistan

 11. Daral Lake

 It, also referred to as Daral Dand by locals, is an alpine turquoise lake high up in Bahrain’s hills.
-A vast expanse of water takes up most of the surrounding land.
-Situated next to this beautiful lake is an old Mosque; followers come here frequently for prayer and to look at the little natural beauty found around them – even during their rest before they set off on another day’s journey.
+A vast expanse of water covers most of the surrounding land.
+Situated next to this beautiful lake is an old Mosque; followers come here frequently for prayer and to look at the natural beauty around them—even during their rest before they set off on another day’s journey.

 12. Drigh Lake